Omar-sul-khil/code-experiments/README.md

 ##  Overview
 This repository contains short pieces of code written to:
 - Test programming concepts
-- Experiment with different languages and libraries
-- Strengthen problem-solving and logical thinking

 Each file or folder may cover a unique idea, algorithm, or simple project.
 ##  Technologies
 Currently exploring and coding with:
 - **Java**
 ##  Purpose
 The goal of this repository is continuous learning — writing code daily, experimenting freely, and documenting progress through practice.